Greenford High School: History

 built for the year 7's and select year 8's and sixth form.

 The school is one of the most ethnically mixed in Ealing, and includes students from a wide variety of cultural backgrounds; Bangladeshi, Somali, Indian, Afro-Caribbean, Pakistani, English and Irish, including students from many faiths, such as Sikhs, Hindus, Muslims, and Christians.

 Language specialism

 A variety of languages are offered within the school: Spanish, French and German.
 There are a variety of assessment and accreditation opportunities, not just GCSE.
 The "Certificate in Business Language Competence" has proved very successful amongst Advanced Vocational Business students in the Sixth Form.

-Sixth form

-Greenford High School has a very large sixth form.
-Mainly hosted within the new I-block and Brunel buildings.